JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 7. Click the “Create App” button at the bottom of the form.
 8. Once the app is created, select it by clicking the application name.
 ### **Application Dashboard**
-At this stage, I installed some add ons into the application to serve as the database.
+At this stage, I installed some addons into the application to serve as the database.
 ### **Resources Tab**
 1. In the application dashboard, select the resources tab.
 2. In the resources tab, in the search bar type “Heroku Postgres”.
 When it appears as an option in the drop down, select it.